Embedding bordered Riemann surfaces in strongly pseudoconvex domains: Proof of Theorem

 \subsection{Acknowledgements}

-Research is supported by grants P1-0291, J1-3005, and N1-0237 from ARRS, Republic of Slovenia.
+Research was supported by the European Union (ERC Advanced grant HPDR, 101053085) and grants P1-0291, J1-3005, and N1-0237 from ARRS, Republic of Slovenia.
 I wish to thank Antonio Alarc\'on, Miran \v Cerne, and Barbara Drinovec Drnov\v sek for helpful discussions, and Edgar Lee Stout for having provided some relevant references.

 Franc Forstneri\v c

 Faculty of Mathematics and Physics, University of Ljubljana, Jadranska 19, SI--1000 Ljubljana, Slovenia

 Institute of Mathematics, Physics and Mechanics, Jadranska 19, SI--1000 Ljubljana, Slovenia.